himanshubeniwal/Restaurant-Review-App/README.md

 * **/index.html** : Contains the code for our main index web page.
 * **/restaurant.html** : Code for restaurant details web page.
 * **/ServiceWorker.js** : Code for making the offline use more easy.

+## Important, while running locally:
+* Proceed to **/js/dbhelper.js**: <br />
+Uncomment line 13, When running on local system and comment line 16.
+(This is added later, to add online functionality of the project)

 ### Leaflet.js and Mapbox: